 This course is a continuation of the skills learned in THE 225.
-Prerequisite: THE 225
+Prerequisite: THE 225 Credits 3 Division UG School Division School of the Arts Prerequisites THE 225

 THE 360: DRAMATIC LITERATURE

 This course provides a comprehensive introduction to dramatic literature.
 Students explore characteristics of each genre from Greek tragedy to contemporary drama through indepth play analysis, discussion and literary criticism.